Table of contents:

 Conclusion

-Mexican wrestling is all about the show, risky landings, and acrobatic moves.
-This is the place where Mexicans go to chant, to prove that life is more than an 8-hour day shift.
+Mexican wrestling is about the show, risky landings, and acrobatic moves.
+It is where Mexicans go to chant to prove that life is more than an 8-hour day shift.

 This is a place to enjoy a glass of beer, have some family time, and watch people fighting with a delicate balance between a choreographic show and soap opera drama.